kew24/proj-Westra-data202/Report.md

 #### Background

-The story behind this article follows first author Kelly Bolton, a physician scientist (MD-PhD) and first year fellow in medical oncology at Memorial Sloan Kettering, the world’s oldest and largest private cancer center.
+The story behind this article follows first author Kelly Bolton, a physician scientist (MD-PhD) and first year fellow in medical oncology at Memorial Sloan Kettering (MSK), the world’s oldest and largest private cancer center.
 Bolton was new to studying clonal hematopoiesis (CH), but jumped on the opportunity to research it, especially to understand if specific therapy types resulted in a higher frequency of CH.
 With her knowledge of epidemiology, she realized that she could use data from both electronic health records and sequential samples from patients, to understand how therapy could be promoting preexisting CH or inducing new mutations.

 CH essentially happens when a hematopoietic stem cell, which can develop into different types of blood cells, starts making cells with the same genetic mutation in individuals without a blood disease.
 As such, clonal hematopoiesis [includes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7065480/) the entire spectrum of premalignant conditions related to somatic mutations in genes associated with myeloid disorders.
 CH remains benign in most people, but sometimes progresses to malignancy.